-Rosa was the oldest of four siblings — an unruly girl who struggled with reading, she was kicked out of school several times.
+Rosa was the oldest of four siblings.
+An unruly girl who struggled with reading, she was kicked out of school several times.
 Rosa’s father, Raimond, was an amateur painter and member of the utopian Saint Simeons society.
-The Saint Simeons believed in gender equality — a radical idea at the time, and after Rosa failed an apprenticeship as a seamstress, Raimond began to train her in the arts.
+The Saint Simeons believed in gender equality, a radical idea at the time, and after Rosa failed an apprenticeship as a seamstress, Raimond began to train her in the arts.
 Then in 1833, Rosa’s mother Sophie Bonheur died.
 Rosa was eleven.
 A year later, Raimond, overwhelmed by the responsibilities of single parenthood, abandoned his children to live in isolation with the Saint Simeons.

-Rosa showed her first works in the salon at only 19 — ‘Goats and Sheep’ and ‘Rabbits Nibbling Carrots’ being the first of the animal paintings that would make her famous.
-Over the next 15 years she would show at the salon, travel to London, Scotland, and the Pyrenees.
-Two monumental artworks sealed Rosa’s fame — Plowing in Nevers, a government commission in 1849, and four years later her most famous work, The Horse Fair.
+Rosa showed her first works in the salon at only 19: Goats and Sheep’ and ‘Rabbits Nibbling Carrots being the first of the animal paintings that made her famous.
+Over the next 15 years, she showed at the salon and traveled to London, Scotland, and the Pyrenees.
+Two monumental artworks sealed Rosa’s fame, Plowing in Nevers, a government commission in 1849, and four years later her most famous work, The Horse Fair.
 Rosa’s work soared in popularity, and in a partnership with art dealer Ernest Gambart, she had engravings made of her work that carried her renown to America.

 These two worlds came together in the form of Buffalo Bill Cody.
 Buffalo Bill arrived in Paris with his Wild West Show in 1889 and set up camp at the base of the new Eiffel Tower.
-Rosa was 67, but she toured the camp, and became friends with Bill.
+Rosa was 67, but she toured the camp and became friends with Bill.
 She invited him to her chateau, and painted his portrait on his favorite horse.

-But 1889 was also a year of tremendous tragedy and change for Rosa — her life partner Nathalie died, and Rosa fell into a deep depression.
-In the midst of this depression, she met the young artist Anna Klumpke, and the two artists would correspond for the next six years.
-Anna moved to France in 1895, to live with Rosa in the Château and begin Rosa’s biography.
-Just four years later, Rosa would die on May 25, 1899.
-She left behind a studio packed with almost nine hundred paintings and drawings.
+But 1889 was also a year of tremendous tragedy and change for Rosa.
+Her life partner Nathalie died, and Rosa fell into a deep depression.
+In the midst of this heartbreak, she met the young artist Anna Klumpke, and the two artists corresponded for the next six years.
+Anna moved to France in 1895 to live with Rosa in the Château, and begin Rosa’s biography.
+The two lived happily for four years, until Rosa died on May 25, 1899, leaving behind a studio packed with almost nine hundred paintings and drawings.
 Anna sold these works for a combined sum of over 2 million francs and used the profits to establish the Rosa Bonheur Memorial Art School, which offered art training for women.